carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/resize_block/README.md

 ## C. Resize the PVC & check the result

 Resizing a PVC can be done in different ways.
-We will here edit the definition of the PVC & manually modify it.
+Here you will edit the definition of the PVC & manually modify it.
-Look for the *storage* parameter in the spec part of the definition & change the value (here for the example, we will use 15GB)
+Look for the `storage` parameter in the spec part of the definition & change the value (here for the example, we will use 15Gi)

 ```bash
 [root@rhel3 ~]# kubectl -n resize edit pvc pvc-to-resize